Shutdown Gridlock: Turning Government Paralysis into Investor Advantage

 What Actually Freezes

-The FHA/VA Lending Freeze Explained
+The FHA/VA Lending Freeze

 LTV doesn't matter.
 DSCR doesn't matter.
 If the loan needs a government stamp, it's stuck.
 First-time buyers and veterans — the backbone of the entry-level market — are the ones left waiting.
 Sellers who accepted an FHA or VA offer suddenly have a buyer who can't close.
 No timeline.
 No guarantee.

-NFIP Lapse and Flood Insurance Deals
+NFIP and Flood Insurance Deals

-The [vacancy-rate](/glossary/vacancy-rate) angle.
+The vacancy-rate angle.
 Sellers holding vacant properties burn cash-flow every month.
 A $197,000 mortgage at 7% costs about $1,310/month in principal and interest.
-Add taxes, insurance, utilities — you're at $1,800–2,000 a month in carrying costs.
-A shutdown that stretches to 3–4 weeks pushes some to take a lower offer from a buyer who can actually close.
-You're not taking advantage of anyone — you're offering a solution when the government isn't.
-A 2–3% discount on a $287,000 deal is $5,700–8,600.
+Add taxes, insurance, utilities — $1,800-2,000/month in carrying costs.
+A shutdown that stretches to 3-4 weeks pushes some sellers to take a lower offer from a buyer who can actually close.
+A 2-3% discount on a $287,000 deal is $5,700-8,600.
 That's real money.

 Bottom line: Shutdowns create friction.
 Friction creates opportunity.
 Know what freezes.
 Know what doesn't.
 And have your conventional financing ready when everyone else is stuck.
-The next time Washington grinds to a halt, you'll know exactly where to look — and what to offer.

 Was this helpful?